 Why would you want to use sulfur in the shower?
 That’s because the SAL3 soap bar kills acne-causing bacteria and soothes irritated skin.
 It also contains salicylic acid to reduce oil and clean out pores.
 As a result, the soap not only manages oily skin, but it also treats keratosis pilaris and psoriasis.

 The Dead Sea Mud Soap Bar has activated charcoal that draws out toxins plus mineral mud that cleanses away impurities.
 Moreover, it stimulates the skin and senses with essential oils of peppermint, eucalyptus, and lemongrass.

 If you have sensitive skin, you might love this soap because it’s free from preservatives and harsh chemicals.
 But it nourishes and fights dryness with organic shea butter and other natural oils that seal in moisture.

-The Kiss My Face shower gel has an aromatherapeutic scent to open your eyes as you wash in the morning.
-The wild mint and citrus fragrance comes from natural ingredients, not synthetic perfumes.
+The Jason Natural body wash and shower gel has an aromatherapeutic scent to open your eyes as you wash in the morning.
+Vitamin E and B5 comes from natural ingredients, not synthetic perfumes.
 Furthermore, the formula is free of sulfates and parabens.

 The gentle coconut-based surfactants lather away grime.
-And olive oil and aloe plus Vitamin E leave your skin silky smooth.
+And sunflower seed oil and aloe vera leave your skin silky smooth.

 13. Oleavine Therapeutic Tea Tree Oil Soap with Neem Oil